 Sitawaka had been another capital of Sri Lanka’s long list of capitals in the past.
-Starting from Anuradhapura in 4th century BC, the capital was moved from place to place due to the invading army of South India.
+Starting from Anuradhapura in 2nd century BCE, the capital was moved from place to place due to the invading army of South India.
 Sitawaka was made the capital under the leadership of King Mayadunne.
 It had been the capital of the island for 72 years, from 1521 to 1593.
 The history of Sitawaka goes back to the pre-Christian-era and it has a close relationship with Ramayana.

 The island was in political turmoil as Sitawaka gained its influence as the royal seat and the coastal belt was occupying the Portuguese army, the first European colonist in Sri Lanka.
 The city was raided five times during the brief period of 72 years.

 The King Mayadunne handed over the military leadership to his son, Rajasinghe in the mid-sixteenth century.
 The new leadership was promptly able to defeat the Kandyan in a decisive battle.
 Moreover, Rajasinghe routed a Portuguese in 1559 near the Kelani ganga.
 Under his leadership the kingdom of Sitavaka was occupying practically whole low land areas of the country except Colombo, the Portuguese were reduced to the coastal belt and they used the hit-and-run tactic against the Sitawaka forces.